Softrum/Enpointer/README.md

 # Enpointer
-Enpointer is issue tracker for agile software teams
+Enpointer is open source & free issue tracker for agile software teams

 How to setup locally:
 1. Clone repo